san-diego-tech-conference/SD_Tech_Conference/index.md

 This is **not just for research**—it’s a space where students can **showcase passion projects, dive deeper into niche topics, and present internship work that has had a meaningful impact**.
 Whether you’ve built a tool, analyzed an interesting dataset, contributed to open-source projects, or developed an innovative application, this conference is the **perfect place to share your journey**.

-## What Is This Conference?
+## What Is The CDS Conference?

 This conference is **more than just an academic gathering**—it's an opportunity to:

-- 📜 **Turn Your Work into a Publication** – Whether it’s a personal project, independent research, or internship experience, this conference provides a platform to professionally pubish and document the hard work you've done.
+- 📜 **Turn Your Work into a Publication** – Whether it’s a personal project, independent research, or internship experience, this conference provides a platform to professionally pubish the hard work you've done.
 - 🫱🏽‍🫲🏾 **Refine Your Public Speaking Skills** – Present your work through a **poster session or a 5–15 minute slide presentation** in a low-pressure, encouraging environment.
 Gain experience explaining technical concepts to a diverse audience, a critical skill for future career and research opportunities.
 - 🌐 **Expand Your Professional Network** – Meet peers, faculty, and industry professionals who share your enthusiasm for computing and data sciences.